kannibalox/PTPAPI/README.md

-This tool is meant to complement `ptp-reseed`, by taking using [Prowlarr](https://github.com/Prowlarr/Prowlarr) to find and download peotential reseeds from any supported site.
+This tool is meant to complement `ptp-reseed`, by taking using [Prowlarr](https://github.com/Prowlarr/Prowlarr) to find and download potential reseeds from any supported site.

 To get it set up, first [install Prowlarr](https://wiki.servarr.com/prowlarr/installation).
 Be sure